ruchiagarwal26/ruchiz-interactive-github/Develop/README.md

 * [Questions](#questions)

 ## Description
-w
+This projecty is to generate readme with the use of inquirer library from npm
 ## Usage
-f
+node js
 ## License
-GPLv3 license is used in this project
+MIT license is used in this project
 ## Installation
-f
+install inquirer and fs libraries from npm
 ## Contributing
-f
+Yes
 ## Tests
-f
+by running node index.js command
 ## Questions
-f
+none

 My GitHub: https://github.com/undefined
-For additional questions, please reach out to me at my email: f
+For additional questions, please reach out to me at my email: ruchi_af@gmail.com